Subscriber and publisher integration guides.

 Per-stream event writes20 request(s) per 1 second(s), per approved publisher account and stream.

-Magic-link login requests10 request(s) per 60 second(s), per source IP.
+Magic-link requests5 request(s) per 60 second(s), per source IP.

-Signup attempts5 request(s) per 60 second(s), per source IP.
+Magic-link verification attempts10 request(s) per 60 second(s), per source IP.

 When a limit is exceeded, SwarmCast returns HTTP 429 with error code rate_limited and a Retry-After header.
 Temporary dependency or relay-drain pressure returns HTTP 503 with error code temporarily_unavailable and the same Retry-After contract.
 Clients should back off for at least that many seconds before retrying.